wanelo/charon/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

 ## Testing

-TODO: Add information specific to your gem's test suite.

 The Rakefile comes with several convenience tasks for running tests as well.
 By rake task: